 Our goals and values

-A world with enough healthy food for everyone, produced by healthy people in a healthy environment: this has been our commitment at Biovision for nearly 25 years in Africa, in Switzerland and internationally.
+A world with enough healthy food for everyone, produced by healthy people in a healthy environment: this has been our commitment at Biovision for more than 25 years in Africa, in Switzerland and internationally.

 About our work

 Through concrete applications in agriculture, science and politics, we prove that people can be fed well and healthily without endangering natural resources.
 We show how the food system – from production to consumption – can be made sustainable.
 In doing so, we develop, test and disseminate solutions to overcome hunger, poverty, consequences of climate change and biodiversity loss.
 Approximately 50 employees in Zurich and Geneva, supported by colleagues from 23 partner organizations in sub-Saharan Africa, make up Biovision.